hennatee/Recipes-mobile/README.md

 Using Firebase for user authentication and database.

 In this app you can save links to your favorite recipes.
+### Functionalities:
+-add recipe (link, name, source, image, categories) -remove recipe
+-mark recipe as favorite
+-search recipes by name
+-filter recipes by categories
+-show only favorite recipes
+-open link in browser